-Sports stars regularly call press conferences to dispel rumors about dissention in the clubhouse or to deny the fathering of an illegitimate child, or raping a woman they invited back to their hotel room.
+Sports stars regularly call press conferences to dispel rumors about dissension in the clubhouse or to deny the fathering of an illegitimate child, or raping a woman they invited back to their hotel room.
 However, never before had an A-list star spoken to reporters about his sexual orientation - until May 22, 2002.
 On that day New York Mets All-Star catcher Mike Piazza held a press conference to end talk running rampant that he was gay.

 After all, some rumors had him paired with WABC-TV weatherman Sam Champion (who later went to Good Morning America, married his Brazilian boyfriend and then moved onto The Weather Channel).
-And then there was the time when he went all Jean Harlow and sported a blonde coiffe!
+And then there was the time when he went all Jean Harlow and sported a blonde coif!
 Of course, despite the 34-year-old bachelor's denials, and subsequent marriage three years later, some still beg to differ.

 So Piazza's name was added to a list that includes the likes of Ron Reagan, Jr.; Hugh Jackman; Ben Affleck; Bradley Cooper; Richard Gere; Troy Aikman; Isaiah Thomas; Jake Gyllenhaal; Derek Jeter - and a host of others.